KoxyG/KoxyG/README.md

 **`Software_Developer  and Technical_Writer.`**

 I am Progress Ochuko Eyaadah, better known as Koxy in the software development realm.
-With a deep-rooted passion for crafting software solutions, I've journeyed through the tech landscape as a dedicated developer.
+I have a deep-rooted passion for crafting software solutions, I've journeyed through the tech landscape as a dedicated developer.

 Outside the lines of code, I'm an avid follower of technology trends, always eager to absorb the latest advancements.
-With a history of excellence in development, a passion for knowledge sharing, and a deep appreciation for teamwork, I am resolute in my mission to shape the ever-evolving tech landscape.
+I have a good history of excellence in development, a passion for knowledge sharing, and a deep appreciation for teamwork.
+I am resolute in my mission to shape the ever-evolving tech landscape.

 <br />